Sunday, July 19, 2020

 Glamping/Shamping

 During the first 3 decades of our marriage, we tent camped.
 I even asked for camping equipment for wedding gifts.
 Hard to believe, I know!
-We had everything though, from a huge tent to a camp stove, and lanterns.
+We had everything, though, from a huge tent to a camp stove, and lanterns.
 We camped almost every weekend.
-And after we had children we would drag them along.
+And after we had children, we would drag them along.
 From the Sierra mountains to the Pacific Ocean, from Mexico to the San Juan Islands, we camped.
 It was truly one of my favorite things to do with our kids.

 I loved it that much.
-However, the kids were growing up, getting married, going to college and those 20 years just flew by.
+However, the kids were growing up, getting married, going to college, and those 20 years just flew by.

 Until one day I found her.
-I showed the ad to my husband--he said, let's go look.
-I said, don't tease me--he said he wasn't.
-I said, let's go!
+I showed the ad to my husband — he said, "Let's go look."
+I said, " Don't tease me--he said he wasn't.
+I said, " Let's go!
 So we did.
 We pretty much bought her on the spot.

 Thursday, July 9, 2020